-Professor Mike Richards, the UK cancer ´tsar´ has recently announced that screening mammograms may save 1,300 lives a year in the UK but result in 4,000 women being mis-diagnosed and even needlessly treated.
+In 2012 Professor Mike Richards, the UK cancer ´tsar´ announced that screening mammograms may save 1,300 lives a year in the UK but result in 4,000 women being mis-diagnosed and even needlessly treated.

-This follows the highly respected Nordic Cochrane Centre, who produced a leaflet in early 2012, listing the benefits and harm of screening mammograms and concluded that screening mammograms caused more harm than good!
+In 2012 the highly respected Nordic Cochrane Centre produced a leaflet listing the benefits and harm of screening mammograms and concluded that screening mammograms caused more harm than good!

 Finally, if scientists set out to develop a screening technique for breast cancer tomorrow, do you think it would involve two large metal plates, squeezing, radiation flowing and be only 65 per cent accurate at best?!
 If someone proposed this they would be laughed at.
 Unfortunately, as 4,000 women a year in the UK know to their cost - it is no laughing matter!

-To summarise the Nordic Cochrane report that has caused all the fuss:
+To summarise the Nordic Cochrane report that caused the fuss in 2011:

 If 2,000 women are regularly screened for 10 years

-* One woman will benefit and will avoid dying from breast cancer
+* One woman will benefit and will avoid dying fom breast cancer

 * 200 women will receive false positives